Quasinormal modes from numerical relativity with Bayesian inference: GP Model for the Waveform Uncertainties

-The negative log-likelihood was minimized using \texttt{scipy.optimize.minimize} employing the Nelder-Mead method.
-(Maximizing the likelihood implicitly assumes flat priors on all of the $\boldsymbol{\psi}$ parameters in Eq.~\ref{eq:hyperparam_values}.)
 In the GP case, the model was trained on the residual time spanning $20M\leq t\leq 80M$ during which the model can efficiently tune to the periodicity and amplitude of the residual during ringdown.
 In the WN case, the residual was trained on the range $0\leq t\leq 200M$ so as to also account for the early- and late-time data.
 The pooled GP parameters were allowed to vary in the following ranges: $\lambda\in [0.01, 50]$ and $\mu \in [0.1, 10]$.
 This training yielded the following values for the GP parameters:

 We note here that the GP model for the waveform uncertainty and the resulting posteriors on the QNM parameters are not sensitive to the choice of the sampling frequency.
 This is demonstrated in App.~\ref{app:sampling_frequency}.